Monash-Data-Science-and-AI-platform/marketing-contract-classification/sentence_classification/README.txt

 	-define the "project_name" and "wandb_entity"
-	-change "learning_rate" if needed to test on different learning_rate -change "keys" to suite the current experiment(without "None") -in "loss_function":
-		-use "binary_crossentropy" for multi-class classification
+	-change "learning_rate" if needed to test on different learning_rate -change "keys" to suite the current experiment(without "None") -in "loss_function": use "binary_crossentropy" for both multi-class classification and single-class classification -
-		-use "categorical_crossentropy" for single-class classification

 	-change "epochs" if needed
 -Then, in modules/fine_tuning/path.json
 	-define the .xlsx file for training in "training_data_path"